Miller Theater Rehabilitation

 Lord Aeck Sargent led the team for the rehabilitation of the 1940's Miller Theater in Augusta.

-This mid-century building was at one time the second-largest movie palace in Georgia and is one of the few remaining Art Moderne-style buildings left in the country.
+This mid-century building was at one time the second-largest movie palace in Georgia and is one of the few remaining Art Moderne-style buildings in the country.
 After its closure in 1984, the building fell into disrepair.
-The Symphony Orchestra Augusta (SOA) wanted to breathe new life back into this significant historic structure, located in the heart of downtown Augusta, by transforming it into a symphony hall with flexibility for other uses including theatrical performances, amplified music performances, opera and ballet.
+The Augusta Symphony wanted to breathe new life back into this significant historic structure, located in the heart of downtown Augusta, by transforming it into a symphony hall with flexibility for other uses including theatrical performances, amplified music performances, opera and ballet.

 In collaboration with 2KM Architects in Augusta.